-The Y. W. C. A. is affiliated with the National Y. W. C. A. This gives us the privilege of sending delegates to conferences which are a great source of inspiration to those who attend and through them to the whole association.
-Because of this affiliation we receive two visits a year from the Field Secretary, Miss Weisel, who always has many helpful suggestions concerning our work and aims.
+The Y. W. C. A. is affiliated with the National Y. W. C. A. This has many advantages for it enables us to send delegates to national conventions and conferences.
+We receive two visits a year from the Field Secretary and so keep in touch with other Y. W. C. A.'s.